nellore/rail/README.md

 Licenses
 -----
-[MIT](http://choosealicense.com/licenses/mit/) unless otherwise specified.
-Some code borrowed from [NetworkX](http://networkx.lanl.gov/) in `src/rna/steps/cointron_enum_delegate.py` is [BSD](http://networkx.lanl.gov/reference/legal.html)-licensed, for example.
+[MIT](http://choosealicense.com/licenses/mit/) except for some code borrowed from [NetworkX](http://networkx.lanl.gov/) in `src/rna/steps/cointron_enum_delegate.py`, which is [BSD](http://networkx.lanl.gov/reference/legal.html)-licensed.
 See the source there for the appropriate copyright notice.

 Contributors
 -----